“THE ONLY SOURCE OF KNOWLEDGE IS EXPERIENCE.” ~ALBERT EINSTEIN.

 Greetings and welcome.
 I founded Gallant Gold Media in April 2017, shortly after our new president began making swift and dramatic changes to the country that I loved so much.
 I felt compelled to jump into action and be a motivational force in this new world we were experiencing.
 My mission was to promote climate action, and educate the public on how to lower our carbon footprints, particularly after our president exited the Paris Agreement in June of 2017.
 During the first two years, I maintained my full time job and worked at building Gallant on the side.
 But in late 2018, when Gallant Gold Media took off on social media, I decided to be bold and daring and take a risk, letting go of my safety net and security, and run forward with being an entrepreneur full time.

-I am not a scientist, but I am a researcher.
-Further, I’m very passionate and experienced with lifelong learning as espoused by Thomas Jefferson and great thinkers of the Enlightenment Era.
+I am not a scientist, but I am a researcher and passionate reader.
+Further, I’m very experienced with lifelong learning as espoused by Thomas Jefferson and great thinkers of the Enlightenment Era.
 I’ve been covering Capitol Hill as a journalist for several years, sat in on many House and Senate hearings, including the first impeachment of our 45th president.
 I promote climate action initiatives with local, state and federal legislators.
 Meet with community leaders about how to get more people in our local communities on board with climate action.
-Spend an extensive amount of time each and every week for 4 straight years studying the works of the top climate scientists and experts : Joseph J. Romm, Dr. Rattan Lal, Gabe Brown, Dr. David Montgomery and many more.
+Spend an extensive amount of time each and every week for 4 straight years studying the works of the top climate scientists and experts : Joseph J. Romm, Dr. Rattan Lal, Gabe Brown, Dr. David Montgomery and many, many more.

 The most impactful recent climate action experience, though, has been the 8 months I spent living a completely sustainable life in Canada during Covid.
 Canada is five years ahead of the United States on climate action, so I’ll now be able to share this impactful, first hand experience with the American public so we can hopefully catch up with our allies.